Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

 He was wrong.

-On the night of Oct.16, 1859, Brown and his men descended upon Harpers Ferry.
+On the night of October 16, 1859, Brown and 18 of his men descended upon Harpers Ferry.

 Brown ordered a group to take over the musket factory, rifle works, and arsenal.
 His men took hostages and a fire-engine house to use as their stronghold.
 According to Tony Horwitz’s Midnight Rising: John Brown and the Raid That Sparked the Civil War, Brown told one of the detainees there that: